davidchuyaya/rollbaccine/src/README.md

 Create a Ubuntu 24.04 LTS VM locally in order to compile and install the kernel module.
 Containers will not suffice; [kernel modules cannot be installed on containers](https://stackoverflow.com/q/62455239/4028758).
 The 24.04 version is required for in-kernel TLS.

 Download a [Ubuntu 24.04 LTS image](https://ubuntu.com/download/server).
 I downloaded the server install image since I don't need the GUI.

+**Note: Make sure you download the image that has the same architecture as your computer -- Installations for *Alternate Architectures* can be found on the same page**

 ## Mac Setup
 <details Mac>